Thanks to social media, there are now so many ways for readers to connect, discover great new books, and share their own ideas on what they read.

 - You are passionate about books and want to try a new book-related hobby.

-- You have a book-related blog or business, and you want to use Instagram to promote that business.
+- You have a book-related blog or business, and you want to use Instagram to generate publicity.

 - You might get some free book swag from authors or publishers.